-LLS Campus Planning will implement new sanitation measures ahead of the fall 2020 semester, including but not limited to the following:
+LLS Campus Planning will implement new sanitation measures ahead of any potential return to campus, including but not limited to the following:

 - All high-touch areas (including elevator buttons, main door entrances, etc.) will be cleaned with EPA-approved disinfectants three times per day.